shlublu/awsmate/CONTRIBUTING.md

 ## Do you intend to add a new feature or change an existing one?

-* Suggest your change in the [discussion forum](https://github.com/shlublu/awsmate/discussions/new?category=ideas "new idea on awsmate forum").
+* Suggest your change in the [discussion board](https://github.com/shlublu/awsmate/discussions/new?category=ideas "new idea on awsmate board").

 * After having collected some feedback, feel free to [open a precise feature request](https://github.com/shlublu/awsmate/issues/new?assignees=&labels=&template=feature_request.md&title= "new feature request on awsmate bugtracker").

 ## Do you have questions about the source code or the use of the library?

-* Ask any question you would like in [the discussion forum](https://github.com/shlublu/awsmate/discussions/new/choose "new discussion on awsmate forum").
+* Ask any question you would like in [the discussion board](https://github.com/shlublu/awsmate/discussions/new/choose "new discussion on awsmate board").

 ## Do you want to contribute to the documentation?